SeldonIO/seldonio.github.com/concepts.md

 Store for algorithm options.
 One option that is common to all algorithms is the **MODE**.
 The possible values are **INCLUSION**, **EXCLUSION** or **NONE**. **INCLUSION** means that the set of items stored in the context are to be recommended from, **EXCLUSION** means that they are excluded from any recs and **NONE** means that the context has no opinion on the item set to be recommended from -- the alg is free to choose any item.

-## ClientAlgorithmStore

-Store for which of the above concepts to use for each client, also controls testing.